SorinoSSK/VFlowTech-Doc/content/apps/dashboards/creating-dashboard-tabs/index.md

 ## Creating New Tab

-To create a new tab, user can click on the New Tab action present at the bottom of the dashboard sidebar. <br/>
+To create a new tab, user can click on the Edit icon present at the top of the dashboard header. <br/>
+{{< img-simple src="new-tab-edit.png" alt="Dashboards app" class="border-0 rounded-circle" >}}
+User can click on the New Tab button present at the bottom of the dashboard sidebar. <br/>
 {{< img-simple src="new-tab-action.png" alt="Dashboards app" class="border-0 rounded-circle" >}}
 On Clicking a modal will be opened as shown below. <br/>
 {{< img-simple src="new-tab-modal.png" alt="Dashboards app" class="border-0 rounded-circle" >}}